 - Unusable data - Paper receipts disable teams from making sense of the valuable T&E data in hand.
 Insights from this data can be utilized for better policies and reimbursement structures when information is digitally stored.

-In this section, we will talk about putting some common expense management software features to make reimbursements truly automated while ensuring all your receipts are digitized and audit-ready.
+In this section, we will talk about putting some common expense management software features to make reimbursements truly automated while ensuring all your receipts are digitised and audit-ready.

 Many admins usually have to build processes on top of their expense management software.
 This is because they are unaware of the customization features that are offered by softwares.
 A typical example is when businesses want to capture more fields for every receipt submission.

-Let’s look at the three main customization options that will solve such problems for you:
+Let’s look at the three main customisation options that will solve such problems for you:

 Use custom expense fields and categories to create a comprehensive receipt form

-Most receipt management solutions allow you to define and add custom fields to the expense form.
+Most expense management softwares allow you to define and add custom fields to the expense form.
 The use case can be when a business has custom categories for accounting, or when they want to know if an expense was made on a corporate card or personal card.